cdapio/cdap/cdap-docs/developers-manual/source/building-blocks/datasets/index.rst

 - An extension of FileSets, ``PartitionedFileSets`` allow the associating of meta data (partitioning keys) with each file.
 The file can then be addressed through its meta data, removing the need for programs to be aware of actual file paths.

+- A ``TimePartitionedFileSet`` is a further variation that uses a timestamp as the partitioning key.
+  Unlike a :ref:`Timeseries Table <cdap-timeseries-guide>` dataset, where the same schema is used for all batches, a ``TimePartitionedFileSet`` can be used to batch together data whose schema varies from batch to batch.

 .. |fileset| replace:: **FileSet**
 .. _fileset: fileset.html